 What is a Payroll Deduction?

 There are two types of payroll deductions: Mandatory payroll deductions and voluntary payroll deductions.
 With mandatory deductions, the employer is required by law to withhold payroll taxes from an employee’s gross pay prior to issuing a paycheck to comply with government regulations.

 Employers who fail to follow the law on mandatory deductions are open to lawsuits, fines, and sometimes even going out of business.
 Examples of mandatory payroll deductions are; federal income tax, state taxes, and local income tax.
-You can work with RemoteTeam attorneys to stay compliant with your payrolls and hiring process.
+You can work with RemoteTeam attorneys to stay compliant with your payroll and hiring process.